mit-pdos/sigmaos/cpython3.11/Doc/library/site.rst

    actual import, if and when it happens.
    Limiting a code chunk to a single line is a deliberate measure to discourage putting anything more complex here.

-.. versionchanged:: 3.13
-   The :file:`.pth` files are now decoded by UTF-8 at first and then by the :term:`locale encoding` if it fails.

 .. index::
    single: package